PreCyz/GitDiffGenerator/README.md

 You can pass some parameters commandline way and other _application.properties_ way.
 For instance if you do not want to set your password in _application.properties_, you can pass it as commandline param.<br/>
 When application is executed with `uploadType = TOOLKIT_DOCS', then item file is a _zip_ file.
 It is because there could be more then one document created or changed by the user.
 ### Params description
+**configurationName** - Each defined configuration has its own unique name.
+This parameter is the unique name of the configuration.<br/>
 **author** - comma separated users who committed the code.<br />
 **committerEmail** - email of the user who committed the code.
 For git user email from git config stored under key '_user.email_'.<br />
 **uploadType** - possible values are `SIMPLE`, `PROTECTED` and `STATEMENT`.
 Default value is `SIMPLE`.
 Further explanation [here](https://github.com/PreCyz/GitDiffGenerator#explanation-of-codeprotection-parameter).<br />